 Protocol Security Cluster

-This page explains how teams should treat upgrades as controlled production experiments rather than one-time binary events.
-It focuses on invariant catalogs, canary rollout discipline, and pre-committed containment actions when live behavior drifts outside approved safety bounds.
+This page explains how teams should handle smart contract monitoring after upgrades as controlled production experiments rather than one-time binary events.
+It focuses on post-deployment safety checks, invariant validation, canary rollout discipline, and pre-committed containment actions when live behavior drifts outside approved safety bounds.

 Within this cluster

-Invariant monitoring helps protocol teams detect whether a live upgrade is moving the system into an unsafe state, even after audits and simulations are complete.
-Strong upgrade safety combines pre-release review with runtime checks, staged rollout, and a defined containment path if assumptions fail in production.
+Smart contract monitoring helps protocol teams detect whether a live upgrade is moving the system into an unsafe state, even after audits and simulations are complete.
+Strong upgrade safety combines pre-release review with runtime checks, post-deployment safety checks, staged rollout, and a defined containment path if assumptions fail in production.

 Why Is an Audited Upgrade Still Not Enough?